 And I have no intention of them seeing me unwell because of MS.” She enjoys making the most of life and loves travelling with family and friends.

 Living in the UK for the past 10 years, she tries to get as much natural Vitamin D as possible.
 Whether skiing on the sunny slopes of The Alps or swimming with turtles in Lord Howe Island or hiking in New Zealand.

 On a recent trip visiting family in Australia she joined 'The 12' people from the Recovering from Multiple Sclerosis book, at the Gawler Foundation in Melbourne, to connect over their respective journeys and recoveries from MS.

 This was a big highlight and a real privilege.
 Linda’s hope for the future is very simple.
-She dreams of a day when everyone who is diagnosed with MS will be informed about the OMS recovery program so that they can feel empowered to make their own decision about managing their condition.
+She dreams of a day when everyone who is diagnosed with MS will be informed about the Overcoming MS Program so that they can feel empowered to make their own decision about managing their condition.